JuliaPy/pyjulia/docs/source/troubleshooting.rst

-If you use Python installed with Debian-based Linux distribution such as Ubuntu or install Python by ``conda``, you might have noticed that PyJulia cannot be initialized properly with Julia ≥ 0.7.
+If you use Python installed with Debian-based Linux distribution such as Ubuntu or install Python by ``conda``, you might have noticed that PyJulia cannot be initialized properly out-of-the-box.
 This is because those Python executables are statically linked to libpython.
 (See :doc:`limitations` for why that's a problem.)